-6.1.
-Rewards
+6.1 Rewards

-Any positive behaviour / efforts / achievements You've been spotted - wall display Anytime Anyone Not tracked Any (exceptional?) positive behaviour / efforts / achievements / sustained positive change Secret Letter / postcard (letter from the Head) Anytime Anyone Tracked?
-Teachers nominate girls via an email sent to the Head, who then writes a secret letter to a girl which is sent to her home address.
+Good work Wow Work display - Any time Good effort Lower school Good work Good effort Positive attitude Exhibiting Habits of St Christopher's Merit Any time (class charts kept by form tutor) Added up termly; count towards House points Merits are counted up at the end of every term and count towards House points.
+Positive attitude / endeavour Owl Award Termly (awarded in final assembly) One for class Creative approach to learning Creativity (not just in art) Creativity Cup Weekly (awarded in assembly) Anyone Good sportsmanship Sportswoman of the week Weekly (awarded in assembly) Anyone Good work Good effort Positive attitude Exhibiting Habits of St Christopher's Position of responsibility: Form and Vice Captains (Years 2 to 6) Termly (awarded in assembly) Any positive behaviour / efforts / achievements You've been spotted - wall display Anytime Anyone Not tracked Any (exceptional?) positive behaviour / efforts / achievements / sustained positive Secret Letter / postcard (letter from the Head) Anytime Anyone Tracked? change Teachers nominate girls via an email sent to the Head, who then writes a secret letter to a girl which is sent to her home address.
 The girl does not know she has been nominated - hence the 'secret'.